rmcnew/datapipe/README.md

 TLS input uses web Certificate Authority roots by default.
 A custom Certificate Authority root can be used (`--tls-input-root-ca`) if wanted.
 The certificate must be in DER format.

-In rare circumstances, TLS server verification can be skpped (`--tls-input-skip-server-verify`).
+In rare circumstances, TLS server verification can be skipped (`--tls-input-skip-server-verify`).
 DANGER!
 This should only be used for testing in controlled environments.
 Misuse can allow an attacker to pretend to be the source server.

 ### TLS Listen Input
 TLS Listen input opens a TLS port on the local machine to listen and accept a TLS connection.